Nicolas Bouliane

 Technology constantly calls for my attention, like a needy child.
 Attention is engagement and engagement is profit.
 Thus the best minds of our generation are busy grabbing my attention by increasingly coercive means.

-This is a post about how I fought back and got technology to just shut the fuck up.
+This is a post about how I fought back and got technology to just shut up.
 It’s regularly updated.

 Clothespin holding lips shut